 2. “Ask what you can do for your country” – John F. Kennedy

 Dynamic and charming John F. Kennedy’s powerful words brought fresh optimism to Americans during the time of a great national stress.
-His inaugural address is often ranked as one of
+His inaugural address is often ranked as one of the greatest inaugural addresses of all time.

 Excerpt from the Inauguration address he made on January 20, 1961.